DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 that it was ‘hers’, whereas others saw it as a resource provided for all, but also that we had some power over the situation, having given it to the family in the first instance.
-Of the computers remaining at Mungalawarru, the only computer to ‘stay put’ in one house throughout the project was owned by the resident we most often found at home in the community (see Appendix 2).
+Of the computers remaining at Mungalawurru, the only computer to ‘stay put’ in one house throughout the project was owned by the resident we most often found at home in the community (see Appendix 2).